verschwoerhaus/OpenTripPlanner-data-container/README.md

 update osm data:
   `gulp osm:update`

+Normally when the application is running (as a container) the index.js is used.

 The end result of a data build is a deployed docker container ready to be deployed

 Each datacontainer image runs a http server listening to port 8080, serving both a gtfs data bundle and a pre-built graph: